 Northwestern Mutual offers the most policy options among insurance companies providing whole life insurance plans.
 It has an impressive 15 add-on riders like Waiver of Premium which pays your insurance premium if you suffer a disabling injury.
-It has a unique Accidental Death rider which pays up to double the policy’s value if the insured dies in an accident.
-It also has Disability Income rider to supplement your income if you can’t work and Critical Illness rider which pays a lump sum at the time of diagnosis.
+It has a unique Accidental Death rider.
+The policy pays double the face amount if the insured dies from an accident.
+It also has Disability Income rider to supplement your income if you can’t work and Critical Illness rider pays a lump sum if you’re diagnosed with a critical illness.

 Northwestern Mutual has excellent whole life policies.
 We rank this company as number one in terms of quality of products.
 The company has a wide array of options that allow you to craft an outstanding individual policy.
 You will be able to build a whole life plan that fits your individual needs.